polkadot-developers/substrate-developer-hub.github.io/docs/runtime/runtime-metadata.md

 ---
-title: "The Metadata of Runtime"
+title: "Runtime Metadata"
 ---

-The metadata of runtime can help you out in the following scenarios:
+Inspecting a Runtime's Metadata can help you out in the following scenarios:

 * You want to interact with a Substrate blockchain, but don't have much idea about what features the blockchain provides.
 * You want to show the available storage entries and dispatchable functions for users who are using the GUI.

 Substrate provides module-based metadata to give an overview of your blockchain runtime.
-It helps an external client to introspect modules, storage items, dispatchable functions, and events.
+It helps an external client to introspect each module's, storage items, dispatchable functions, and events.

 ## SRML Metadata

 In Substrate, the runtime metadata is consolidated and encoded automatically when developing runtime modules.
-The build-in [Metadata module](https://substrate.dev/rustdocs/v1.0/srml_metadata/index.html) doesn't provide any additional storage entries, dispatchable functions or events.
+The built-in [Metadata module](https://substrate.dev/rustdocs/v1.0/srml_metadata/index.html) doesn't provide any additional storage entries, dispatchable functions or events.
 It simply provides the data structure to store the metadata of your blockchain runtime, and related codec to convert between raw data and bytes literal in [SCALE (Simple Concatenated Aggregate Little-Endian)](overview/low-level-data-format.md) format.

 Before we dive into more detail, let's have a quick look at what information is included in the metadata.
-For demo purpose, we'll only show metadata of the [Sudo module](https://substrate.dev/rustdocs/v1.0/srml_sudo/index.html) in JSON format:
+For demo purposes, we'll only show metadata of the [Sudo module](https://substrate.dev/rustdocs/v1.0/srml_sudo/index.html) in JSON format:

 ```json
 {